kkots/ggxrd_freecam/README.md

 ; Convenient for turning the mod on after you've started the game with the mod turned off (see startDisabled) disableModToggle =

-; Settings this to true makes the mod load initially in a disabled state, when none of its features, ; besides turning on the mod with the disableModToggle, work startDisabled = false
+; Setting this to true makes the mod load initially in a disabled state, when none of its features, ; besides turning on the mod with the disableModToggle, work startDisabled = false